Admiral-Chair/Neurodiversity_Political_Strategy/JRC_Board_of_Directors.md

 and was able to go on frequent home visits with his family.

 This story is from the ['Seven Case Studies of Individuals Expelled from Positive-Only Programs'](#Publications) resource.

+There is so much to be said about Jeffery and his involvement which was instrumental in the defence of JRC from legal scrutiny in 2012.
+But there is a slight rabbit hole in regards to Rasky Partners.
+Rasky Partners is a lobbying firm which Jeffery is a Senor Advisor at; yet Rasky Partners has no such mention of him, Jeffery is interesting as he is the only member of the board of directors to have little detail provided, as in only his name is provided.
+I presume this is because it is a corruption rabbit hole.
+The classic post-service cushy job comes to mind.

+Rasky Partners on their website talks about their success stories, and one of them seems particularly interesting, such as [Confidential Healthcare Contractor](https://web.archive.org/web/20230724054258/https://rasky.com/success-stories/confidential-healthcare-contractor) which is described as the following:

+> Our team provided strategic communications counsel and support to a healthcare company facing high-profile media scrutiny and potential litigation for its work supporting a state’s implementation of the Affordable Care Act.
+>
+> Working alongside the company’s legal counsel, we helped prepare for potential litigation and dispel myths surrounding the company’s work through the delivery of coordinated messaging to key audiences.
+Our team worked with the company’s spokespeople to prepare them for briefings with reporters and other stakeholders.
+We also developed supporting materials for the company’s internal communications and government relations efforts.
+>
+> Through a series of background briefings conducted with key media, the company was able to get its core message into news coverage and in front of key audiences without appearing to be defensive or overly aggressive.

+This is all particularly spicy and seems to ring a bell.
+Especially considering the on-going legal battle between JRC and the FDA.
+While there is no way to actually confirm that Rasky Partners is talking about JRC, the chances are quite high that they are possibly refering to JRC.
+Researching this made we want to check US deformation laws and USA-Australian extradition laws, there is more of that where that comes from.

 # Ronald Van Houten